 Per the NIC MAP® Data Service definitions, majority independent living, majority assisted living, and majority nursing care, occupancy is calculated as the sum of occupied units divided by the total inventory.
 By care segment, independent living, assisted living, and memory care are counted by units and nursing care is counted by beds.
 Since occupancy trends for seniors housing and care properties change over time, investors should seek out the most recent information available, such as that available through the NIC MAP Data & Analysis Service.
 While the COVID-19 pandemic has created disruptions throughout the world and has created changes in seniors housing and care occupancy rates, NIC is committed to releasing timely data capturing occupancy trends.
 In 2020, NIC began releasing select metrics as part of our intra-quarterly data releases.
 Our Intra-Quarterly Snapshot report contains select rolling three-month metrics and is available to the public in our COVID-19 Resource Center.

 Starting in June 2020, NIC began releasing monthly data from our Skilled Nursing Data Initiative.
 The occupancy rate tracked in this Initiative is the day occupancy rate, as calculated by counting the total number of beds, multiplied by how many days each bed was available, and dividing by how many patient days were used.
 For example, a property might have 10 beds, there are 30 days in this month, so a total of 300 “bed days” available.
-The property had patients in beds for 240 of those available “bed days,” equivalent to 80% occupancy.
+The property had patients in beds for 240 of those available “bed days”, equivalent to 80% occupancy.
 Day occupancy is used in skilled nursing facilities because occupants move in and out of facilities much more often than in seniors housing.
-If you are interested in our monthly data from our Skilled Nursing Data Initiative, please see the NIC Notes Blog.
+If you are interested in our monthly data from our Skilled Nursing Data Initiative, please see our NIC Notes Blog at blog.nic.org.